-Separately, Chau also serves as co-advisor for the MSU chapter of the Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) providing advising and support to undergraduate students from diverse backgrounds.
+Separately, Chau serves as co-advisor for the MSU chapter of the Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) providing advising and support to undergraduate students from diverse backgrounds.
 She also assists students with logistics, meeting planning, as well as regional and national conference planning.
 Additionally, Chau facilitates student submissions to the national student competitions that take place at the MANRRS Annual Career Fair and Training Conference.

 Previously, Chau was a member of the MSU GEAR UP staff for 10 years.
 The initiative, Gaining Early Awareness and Readiness for Undergraduate Programs, was designed to increase the number of low income students who are prepared to enter and succeed in post-secondary education.